kareemelkasaby1/Prometheus-Full-Demo/demo02/node-exporter/README.md

 > 1. Create IAM user with programatic access only and `ec2ReadOnlyAccess` policy.

 >2.
-Go to `/etc/prometheus/prometheus.yml` and add the following under scrabers section:
+Go to `/etc/prometheus/prometheus.yml` and add the following under scrabers section
+>.    add secret and access keys :

 ```
 sudo vi /etc/prometheus/prometheus.yml